kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 Alpha.
 The implementation-sync update for KEP-6089 is still open even though the corresponding library is already present in `release-1.37`.

-*Mitigation:* keep the persisted LWS schema owned by LWS and isolate upstream types in field-by-field conversion functions.
-Vendor a tested Kubernetes 1.37 dependency, use release-branch source as the conversion target, and require an explicit backward-compatible LWS API decision before exposing a newly added or changed upstream field.
+*Mitigation:* direct embedding is limited to the reusable controller building blocks that have been iterated across Job, JobSet, and other controller integrations.
+Vendor a tested Kubernetes 1.37 dependency, pin the generated LWS CRD schema in golden tests, and treat schema compatibility as a required review for every Kubernetes dependency update.
+Do not consume an incompatible alpha change in the existing LWS `v1` field; use an additive LWS API evolution or an explicit migration if one is unavoidable.
 The topology-aware workload KEP targets Beta for 1.37, but the `release-1.37` registry still marks `TopologyAwareWorkloadScheduling` Alpha; compatibility claims follow the release branch.